 What we are confronted with in Mthwakazi today is no accident but the cost of years of ignoring Zimbabwe national government’s injustice against us.
 We cannot continue to ignore wrongdoers because they happen to be old, the damage of their actions is not age-selective.
 When we neither punish nor reproach evildoers, we are complicit in ripping off the foundations of justice from underneath the feet of future generations.

-This is the time for all to acknowledge that local communities and politics are in a crisis and that we are responsible for the solution.
+This is the time, as pointed by Chief Felix Nhlanhla Ndiweni, for all to acknowledge that local communities and politics are in a crisis and that we are responsible for the solution.
 It must be made clear to those individuals and groups who choose to ignore evil practice, opt to bury it so deep within society that no sign of it appears on the surface that they are in fact implanting it, and it will rise up several fold in the future.

 We must not allow ourselves to be on the side of the oppressor by default through silence.
 We must be prepared to challenge false pretences at protecting justice, let us understand that there is no greater tyranny than that which is perpetrated by Zimbabwe’s government under the cover of the law and in the name of justice.